ggebbie/TMI.mat/README.md

 Gebbie, G., and P. Huybers.
 "How is the ocean filled?", Geophys.
 Res.
 Lett., 38, L06604, doi:10.1029/2011GL046769, 2011

 Gebbie, G., and P. Huybers, "The mean age of ocean waters inferred from radiocarbon observations", 2012, JPO.

-Gebbie, G., and P. Huybers, "The mean age of ocean waters inferred from radiocarbon observations", 2012, JPO.

 Gebbie, G., "How much did Glacial North Atlantic Water shoal?", 2014, Paleoceanography.